jenkins-x/jx-docs/content/developing/create-spring.md

 The [jx create spring](/commands/jx_create_spring) will then:

-* create a new Spring Boot application in a sub directory
+* create a new Spring Boot application in a subdirectory
 * add your source code into a git repository
 * create a remote git repository on a git service, such as [GitHub](https://github.com)
 * push your code to the remote git service